 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Hospice care (continued) For services that are covered by Providence Medicare Reverence (HMO-POS) but are not covered by Medicare Part A or B: Providence Medicare Reverence (HMO-POS) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan costsharing amount for these services.
+You pay your plan cost-sharing amount for these services.
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Getting your non-hospice care through our network providers will lower your share of the costs for the services.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.
 There is no coinsurance, copayment, or deductible for a Medicare-covered flu and/or pneumonia shot when using your POS benefit.
 Other vaccines if you are at risk and they meet Medicare Part B coverage rules Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a There is no coinsurance, copayment, or deductible for all other Medicarecovered Part B immunizations.
 30% of the total cost for all other Medicare- covered Part B immunizations, including Hepatitis B, when using your POS benefit. copayment or coinsurance may apply for the care received for the existing medical condition.
 You must go to a Medicare provider for your flu and/or pneumonia shot.
-You can get most immunizations at your local pharmacy.
 You must go to a Medicare provider for your flu and/or pneumonia shot.
 You can get most immunizations at your local pharmacy.
-Innatiant hagnital care Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+You can get most immunizations at your local pharmacy.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Except in an emergency, your provider must tell us that you are going to be admitted to the hospital.
 For days 1-6, you pay a \$300 copayment each day for each Medicare-covered inpatient hospital stay.
 For day 7 and beyond, there is no coinsurance, copayment, or deductible for each Medicare-covered inpatient hospital stay.
 30% of the total cost for each Medicare-covered inpatient hospital stay when using your POS benefit.